Award Winning Pura Vida Ecolodge

 Pura Vida Ecolodge - A Retreat - A LIfestyle - An Experience

 Our beautiful and breezy location, at an altitude of just over 300 meters, boasts stunning panoramic views over the lush valleys towards the meandering 'Rio Terraba' and directly faces the Pacific Ocean, Costa Rica's spectacular sunsets and the world famous National Park, namely Isla del Caño.
+We have also recently been awarded with a Certificate of Excellence by Trip Advisor for 2014.

 Pura Vida Ecolodge is a peaceful sanctuary to experience and embrace 'Pura Vida' (Pure Life), a destination where guests can enjoy not only a memorable holiday, but tranquility, adventure and equilibrium in a utopia second to none.
 Our private 'Eco-Chic' retreat is your chance to relax and truly let go, to welcome an organic, integral experience for contemplation, rejuvenation and nurturing among friends, family and loved ones.
 A place where it's entirely possible to travel in style without feeling guilty...